China accuses US of “undermining trade rules” after Washington rejected Intel’s plan to manufacture microchips in the Asian nation

 Refusal of the White House

-The Biden Administration rejected Intel’s initiative due to security concerns as part of a debate over restricting certain strategic investments in China.
+The Biden Administration rejected Intel’s initiative due to security-related concerns as part of a debate over restricting certain strategic investments in China.

 A US government representative told Bloomberg that the Administration is “very focused on preventing China from using US technologies, know-how and investment to develop cutting-edge capabilities,” which, according to the interviewee, could contribute to human rights abuses. or activities that threaten US national security.